Chloejay/anti-tldr/README.md

     </a>The key components in Kafka processing layer.
     </li>
     <li>
-    <a href=''>A Glossary of Functional Programming</a> A collection of simple (but reasonably precise) pedagogical definitions for a range of functional concepts.
+    <a href='https://degoes.net/articles/fp-glossary'>A Glossary of Functional Programming</a> A collection of simple (but reasonably precise) pedagogical definitions for a range of functional concepts.
     </li>
     <li>
     <a href='https://www.infoq.com/presentations/data-streaming-kafka-debezium/?utm_campaign=infoq_content&utm_source=twitter&utm_medium=feed&utm_term=architecture-design'>Practical Change Data Streaming Use Cases with Apache Kafka & Debezium